leighshepperson/leighshepperson.github.io/_posts/2016-06-16-rust-bank-account-tutorial.markdown

 ### Create a new project

 We'll use cargo to create a new project.
-Lets call the project `simple_bank` and create it by running the command
+Let's call the project `simple_bank` and create it by running the command

 {% highlight bash %}
 cargo new simple_bank --bin